lilyruth/pocket-quotes-client/README.md

 I do think I want to release a version of this but I think for actual deployment perhaps using Redux Toolkit and local storage will make more sense than using Mongo since it's a small-scale project.
 This is something I have to continue to research.

 I would like to express my appreciation for To The Point Code, Net Ninja and Codedamn YouTube channels.
 These all helped a great deal in areas where I was struggling, which, let's be honest, was around 80% of the time.
 The times I wasn't struggling was because I was playing with colors or fonts.
 Those are a LOT of fun.
-Final shout-out goes to those who wrote all the fabulous documentation.
+Final shout-out goes to those who wrote all the fabulous documentation (React, React Native, React Native Elements, MONGOOSE OMG Y'ALL ARE AMAZING, Formik, BCryptJS, Redux Toolkit, I know there is more...).
 My goal is to someday be amazing enough to write documentation like that.

 I'll practice by writing rambling READMEs after an intense week of project cramming.